USING IRONPDF

 Building the User Interface

-Now let's go ahead and build the user interface (UI) for our application.
-The MainPage.xaml file will serve as our landing page.
+Now let's go ahead and build the user interface (UI) for this application.
+The MainPage.xaml file will serve as the landing page.
 It will have a button to open the PDF file, and labels to show the selected file's name and its content.

 Let's proceed with creating the user interface:

-Open the MainPage.xaml file: This file contains the layout of our main page.
-You can find this file under the Pages folder in the solution explorer.
+Open the MainPage.xaml file: This file contains the layout of the main page.
+You can find this file under the Pages folder in the Solution Explorer.

 Define the Layout: We are going to use a <Scroll View> control which allows the user to scroll through the contents of the page when it cannot fit entirely on the screen.
 Inside the Scroll View, we will use a <Stack Layout> for stacking our controls vertically.
 Inside the Stack Layout, we have three <Frame> controls.
 Each Frame is used to hold a distinct section of our page, providing a neat and organized appearance.